Dodgers strike early, avoid sweep with 7-1 win over Nats – KION546

 Juan Soto went hitless amid another round of “Future Dodger!” chants in Chavez Ravine as Washington capped its six-game West Coast road trip by falling just short of its first four-game winning streak of the season.

+“I’m proud of the team,” Martinez said.
+“Today we fell behind early, but we had a good series.
+We’ll come back and continue to play good, hard baseball.”

-And one day after the second-place Padres made up a game in the NL West race on Los Angeles for the first time since July 3, the Dodgers calmly pushed their lead back to 11 1/2 games.
+One day after the second-place Padres made up a game in the NL West race for the first time since July 3, the Dodgers calmly pushed their lead right back to 11 1/2 games as they head out on an eight-game road trip.

-Heaney had pitched just once since April 17 due to shoulder problems, but he has been outstanding when healthy in his first season with the Dodgers: He lowered his ERA to 0.47 with three walks and four strikeouts while on a strict pitch count.

-The Dodgers’ massive first inning began with a leadoff double off the wall by Betts, who missed hitting a leadoff homer for the second consecutive day by a few feet.
-Justin Turner drove in Betts while playing just his second game since July 16 due to a nagging abdominal injury, and Trayce Thompson added an RBI single before Alberto’s drive to right-center and Austin Barnes’ RBI single.
+The Dodgers’ rally began with a leadoff double off the wall by Betts, who missed hitting a leadoff homer for the second consecutive day by a few feet.
+After the Washington outfielders’ big mistake, Betts beat out an infield single, forcing Martinez to pull Corbin.

-Lux then got credit for an RBI double when Victor Robles and Soto allowed his long fly ball to land between them in right-center, and Betts chased Corbin with an infield single.

 EVERYDAY TREA